mbasagoitia/yale-library-project/README.md

 The demo database contains a small subset of the Philharmonia's catalogue holdings, along with public-domain scans sourced from IMSLP, for demonstration purposes only.
 The demo SQLite database is built and bundled locally.

 The internal database is hosted on MySQL in a virtual machine on Google Cloud Platform and requires configuration and authentication available only to users of the internal build.
+The database is hosted remotely to allow connections from multiple clients in the Yale School of Music.

 ### Fonts & Assets